ARCHER2-HPC/archer2-website/_posts/2021-08-06-hpc-containers.md

 Essentially, the container is created at a dedicated Container Factory, a Ubuntu 20.04 instance running within the [Eleanor Research Cloud](https://www.ed.ac.uk/information-services/computing/computing-infrastructure/cloud-computing-service/researcher-cloud-service-eleanor) at the
 [University of Edinburgh](https://www.ed.ac.uk/).
 Initially, the container features an OS (also Ubuntu 20.04) and the GROMACS 2021.1 source code.
 The container is then setup as a writable sandbox on ARCHER2 within which GROMACS is built.
 Following this, the sandbox is converted back to a container image file and downloaded.
-The whole "targetting" process is directed from the factory and so can be repeated for other HPC platforms.
-A final GROMACS container could therefore hold multiple executables each one targetting a different HPC host (and MPI library).
+The whole "targeting" process is directed from the factory and so can be repeated for other HPC platforms.
+A final GROMACS container could therefore hold multiple executables each one targeting a different HPC host (and MPI library).